dortania/GPU-Buyers-Guide/modern-gpus/intel-gpu.md

 Regarding the HD 4000, it's completely native with Catalina(Though no longer supported with macOS 11: Big Sur).
 The HD 2500 on the other hand only has partial support in Mojave for quick sync features as hardware acceleration is [unsupported](https://olarila.com/forum/viewtopic.php?t=7714) so you will need a compatible dGPU for display purposes.
 Initial supported introduced with macOS 10.8

+* Note: As of macOS 11.3, the HD 4000 drivers are still present in Big Sur.
+Please keep in mind future OS updates and releases may remove these drivers.

 Supported iGPUs:

 * HD 2500